razerx100/Pluto/README.md

 # Pluto
 Input Manager library.
 Builds into Shared Library.
-Currently has two modules.
+Currently has three modules.
 1. Keyboard.
 2. Mouse.
+3. Xbox Gamepad.

 ## Instructions
 Run the Setup script to configure the project.